Gluten-Free Pop Tarts

 Notes

-- Do not subsite butter for the shortening.
-The shortening is key to the moisture of the dough.
+- Do not substitute butter for the shortening.
+Shortening is key to maintaining the moisture of the dough.

 Nutrition